z4l1nux/AISVSwise/1.0/en/0x90-Appendix-A_Glossary.md

 * **RAG (Retrieval-Augmented Generation)**: A technique that enhances large language models by retrieving relevant information from external knowledge sources before generating a response.

 * **Red-Teaming**: The practice of actively testing AI systems by simulating adversarial attacks to identify vulnerabilities.

-* **SLSA Provenance**: Metadata defined by the SLSA framework that records where, when, and how an artifact was produced (e.g., source repository, commit hash, build system, and parameters).

 * **SBOM (Software Bill of Materials)**: A formal record containing the details and supply chain relationships of various components used in building software or AI models.